-• Maximize urban value creation by providing secure, safe and attractive urban spaces and soft sustainable profit growth and continual innovation. of available resources and pursue efficient operations. ely monitoring and managing business risks.
+• Maximize urban value creation by providing secure, safe and attractive urban spaces and soft d comfort to urban living.

-• Provide variable and innovative solutions that stimulate the real estate investment market.
+olutions that stimulate the real estate investment market.

-• Treat customers as the business foundation on which to progress and develop the Company. nd services by deploying the collaborative strength of the Group with a neets the real needs of customers. ers to raise brand value by continuously providing services that are highly
+foundation on which to progress and develop the Company.
+I services by deploying the collaborative strength of the Group with a ets the real needs of customers. to raise brand value by continuously providing services that are highly stainable profit growth and continual innovation. f available resources and pursue efficient operations. monitoring and managing business risks.